MontiCore/monticore/Languages.md

 ### [MontiArc](https://git.rwth-aachen.de/monticore/montiarc/core) (Beta: In Stabilization)
 * Author: DS
 * MontiArc is an architecture and behavior modeling language and framework that provides an integrated, platform independent structure and behavior modeling language with an extensible code generation framework.
+* [Port Automata](https://git.rwth-aachen.de/monticore/montiarc/core) are a certain type of state machines and utilized in component and connector architecture description languages (e.g. MontiArc) for behavior modeling.
+(Alpha: Intention to become stable)

 ### [OCL/P](https://git.rwth-aachen.de/monticore/languages/OCL) (Beta: In Stabilization)
 * Author: SVa